non-npc/Stellaris-Map-Editor/README.md

 - Only stars can currently be moved directly on the canvas
 - Nebulas, wormholes, gateways, and hyperlanes are edited from their respective tabs
 - Very large galaxies may take longer to generate (2000 stars take about 45s-60s)
+- After editing an object, you need to reselect it to edit it again.
+This may be changed in the future.

 ---